The 6 Developmental Stages of Gay Male Couple Relationships

 Growth in Gay Male Couple Relationships

-The study documents how these relationships between two men have developed and have been sustained.
+This study documents how intimate relationships between two men develop and become sustained.

-From the interview data, McWhirter and Mattison identified: Six Developmental Stages Of Relationship between gay male couples (with the first four stages occurring within the first 10 years of the couple’s relationship).
+From the interview data, McWhirter and Mattison identified: Six Developmental Stages Of Relationship between gay male couples (the first four stages occurring within the first 10 years of the couple’s relationship).

 These developmental stages of gay couples were originally presented as tentative formulations needing further clinical trial and research validation.
 The stages are categorised after the break…